krishnaji-yedlapalli/flutter_end_to_end/README.md

 A Flutter project to learn how to build the app on a Multi-platform using a single code base.

-# Current Primarily focused Features :
+# Currently Primarily focused Features :
 1. Theme
 2. Routing
 3. Localization